Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ảnh minh họa.

-• Mantle – giant “magma sea”
+• The Mantle – a giant “sea of magma”

-This is where convection occurs – the convection of magma – which helps explain the movement of tectonic plates on the Earth's surface.
+This is where convection occurs – the convection current of magma – which helps explain the movement of tectonic plates on the Earth's surface.

-In addition to its internal geographical structure, the Earth is covered by other important "layers" that create conditions for life to exist:
+In addition to its internal geographical structure, the Earth is also covered by other important "layers" that create conditions for life to exist:

 • Atmosphere

-The atmosphere not only helps us breathe, but also retains heat, blocks ultraviolet rays, and creates weather phenomena.
+The atmosphere not only helps us breathe but also retains heat, blocks ultraviolet rays, and creates weather phenomena.

 • Hydrosphere